Richard Farson: Education and early career

+Career

-Following two years of postdoctoral active duty as a research officer studying motivation, morale, leadership and training at the U.S. Navy Personnel Research and Development Center in San Diego, Farson entered private practice in La Jolla, Calif., as a consulting psychologist.
-At the same time he teamed with his former University of Chicago professor, Thomas Gordon (psychologist), best known for his books and programs in parent and leadership effectiveness training, to form the management consulting firm Gordon and Farson Associates.
+Following two years of postdoctoral active duty as a research officer studying motivation, morale, leadership and training at the U.S. Navy Personnel Research and Development Center in San Diego, Farson entered private practice in La Jolla, California, as a consulting psychologist.
+At the same time he teamed with his former University of Chicago professor, Thomas Gordon, best known for his books and programs in parent and leadership effectiveness training, to form the management consulting firm Gordon and Farson Associates.

 In 1958 Farson, along with physicist Paul E. Lloyd and social psychologist Wayman Crow, formed the Western Behavioral Sciences Institute (WBSI), an independent, nonprofit organization devoted to research, education and advanced study in human affairs.
 As president of WBSI during its first decade, Farson led a number of research projects in education, leadership, communication in large organizations, self-directed therapeutic groups and the use of mass media approaches to community mental health.
 In the latter effort, he conducted the first televised psychotherapy group in the series "Human Encounter," aired in 1966.

 After a decade as president, Farson elected to become chairman of the board of WBSI and accepted an appointment as the founding dean of the newly formed School of Design at the California Institute of the Arts, where the emphasis was on social and environmental design.
 Farson's continuing interest in these issues is also evidenced by his 30-year membership on the board of directors of the International Design Conference in Aspen, a forum for interdisciplinary discussions of the designed environment.
 He was twice elected its president, serving from 1976 to 1980 and again from 1994 to 1997.
 In 1999 he was elected the Public Director (non-architect) to the national board of directors of the American Institute of Architects, and in 2001 was named Senior Fellow of the Design Futures Council.

 From 1973 to 1975, Farson was president of Esalen Institute, a non-profit organization devoted to the exploration of human potential.
 In 1975, he joined the faculty of the Saybrook Graduate School and Research Center, where he supervised the doctoral research of advanced graduate students.

 Returning to the presidency of WBSI in 1979, Farson guided the institute's development of educational, scholarly and therapeutic communities formed through the use of advanced computer communication technologies.
 The centerpiece of this effort was the School of Management and Strategic Studies, a network of senior executives from 26 countries who joined a distinguished faculty to deliberate, via computer conferencing, on the new requirements of leadership.
 This project, begun in 1981, launched the now burgeoning field of online distance learning.